GIVESocialMovement/sbt-vuefy/README.md

 ```
 lazy val root = (project in file(".")).enablePlugins(PlayScala, SbtWeb, SbtVuefy) // Enable the plugin

-// The commands that triggers production build when running Webpack, as in `webpack -p`.
+// The commands that triggers production build when running Webpack, as in `webpack --mode production`.
 Assets / VueKeys.vuefy / VueKeys.prodCommands := Set("stage")

 // The location of the webpack binary.
 For windows, it might be `webpack.cmd`.